ramuld12/AML4NLPMiniProjectGroupX/README.md

 Dataset: https://huggingface.co/datasets/stanfordnlp/imdb

 ## How to run code
+We use python version 3.11.14, and torch with CUDA

 Recommend to use conda.
 Then create an environment like:
 ```
 conda env create -f environment.yaml